yortem/chrome-stremio-imdb/README.md

 - Rotten Tomatoes (Search only)
 - Bestsimilar (+ option to download movies as a CSV list)
 - TMDB
+- Reddit (r/MovieSuggestions and r/televisionsuggestions) creating lists only

 ## Installation